 I get asked this a lot.
-Basically it's not going to happen.
-Theft is not a huge problem in Nepal.
+Basically it can happen.
+Theft has been increasing in recent years in Nepal.
 Thousands of tourists enter into Nepal every year swinging big DSLR's from their necks and rarely does anything ever happen.
 It's when you leave your equipment unattended that something can happen.

 Do certainly keep your camera equipment locked up safety when you are not around.
 And I really wouldn't wander around Kathmandu with one swinging away - not for worry of theft but more about crazy motorbikes, cars and people smashing in to it.